vnijs/gitgadget/README.md

 If you selected `faculty` as the `User type` in the _Introduce_ tab you will have the option to upload a CSV file with student tokens (see below).
 If a user file is provided, a radio button will be shown that can be used to indicate if the work should be completed individually or in teams.
 Furthermore, you can choose if you want to _hide_ or _show_ the master class repo to students. _Hiding_ the master repo can avoid confusion where a student might accidentally clone the wrong repo (i.e., the class repo rather than their own fork) and not be able to push there changes back to gitlab. _Showing_ the master repo, on the other hand, will make it possible to _sync_ any changes to the class repo after it was forked for each student.

+If a CSV file with TA information is specified they will be added as "Maintainer" to the class repo.
+The will also be added as "Maintainer" to all created student (or team) forks.
+TA information should include `userid`, `token`, and `email`.

 ## Clone

 Clone a repo from GitLab (or GitHub) (e.g., `git@gitlab.com:username/test-repo.git`).
 The name for the directory placed inside `Base directory to clone repo into` will be taken from the repo name unless a `Custom directory to clone repo into` is provided.
 If there is no R-studio project file (`.Rproj`) in the remote repo, one will be created.